pleachcx/encore_gatsby/content/pages/makeover.md

 ---
 ## Home Makeovers

 Before hitting the market, most homes require some work.
-Encore Home Staging aim to consolidate and advise on all facets of property-presentation.

 Some fresh paint, a few house repairs, rejuvenation of floors, kitchens, bathrooms, gardening, fencing etc.

-Presenting your home at its absolute best is critical, and the only way to maximise your sale price.
+Presenting your home at its best is critical, and the only way to maximise your sale price.

 We can enlist trades to give your home the makeover it deserves, and you can relax knowing that your home will be presented at its best.

   [Contact us to learn more](https://encorehomestaging.com.au/contact)